 Lowell Bergman has lived for nearly 40 years in Berkeley, California.
 He is married to Ms. Sharon Tiller, the Director of Digital Media at the Center for Investigative Reporting.
 The couple has five children and six grandchildren.

-In his role as managing editor, John Temple oversees all editorial projects at the IRP.
+John Temple oversees the editorial projects at the IRP, as well as its business and educational operations.
 He also teaches a course on investigative reporting at the Journalism School.
 Before joining the IRP, Temple was president of audience and products at First Look Media from 2014 to 2015.
 Prior to that, he was a senior fellow in the John S. Knight Journalism Fellowships program at Stanford University.
 He has also served as managing editor of The Washington Post and editor and general manager of Honolulu Civil Beat, a news service launched by eBay founder Pierre Omidyar.
 In addition, Temple was editor, president and publisher of the award-winning Rocky Mountain News and vice president of news of the newspaper division of the E.W.
 Scripps Co. before it closed the Denver paper in 2009.

 Chris Bush is operations director at the Investigative Reporting Program.
 He manages the program’s finances, operations and facilities, as well as supports productions, programs and events.
 Before joining the IRP in 2017, he was the CEO of Monarch Media, Inc., an educational technology solutions company.
 Prior to Monarch, he worked in Silicon Valley for Saba Software and for Sybase.
 He started his career as an editor for legal industry trade magazines, including Corporate Legal Times.
 He received an MBA from the University of California at Davis and his bachelor’s degree from the University of Wisconsin-Madison.